usnistgov/800-63-3/sp800-63a/sec9_usability.md

   * Consider text legibility, such as font style, size, color, and contrast with surrounding background.
 The highest contrast is black on white.
 Text legibility is important because users have different levels of visual acuity.
 Illegible text will contribute to user comprehension errors or user entry errors (e.g., when completing fillable forms).
   * Use sans serif font styles for electronic materials and serif fonts for paper materials.
   * When possible, avoid fonts that do not clearly distinguish between easily confusable characters (such as the letter "O" and the number "0").
 This is especially important for enrollment codes.
   * Use a minimum font size of 12 points, as long as the text fits the display.
-* Perform usability evaluation for each step with representative users, realistic goals and tasks, and appropriate contexts of use.
+* Perform a usability evaluation for each step with representative users.
+Establish realistic goals and tasks, and appropriate contexts of use for the usability evaluation.

 ### <a name="sec9_2"></a>9.2 Pre-Enrollment Preparation